Search potential for direct slepton pair production at the CEPC with $\sqrt{s}$ = 360 GeV: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Manqi Ruan, Cheng-dong Fu, Gang Li, Xiang-hu Zhao and Dan Yu for providing kind helps in CEPC simulation and Lorenzo Feligioni helps polish and improve the paper.
-This study was supported by the National Key Programme (Grant NO.: 2018YFA0404000).
+The authors are grateful to Manqi Ruan, Chengdong Fu, Gang Li, Xianghu Zhao, Ronggang Ping and Dan Yu for their valuable assistance with CEPC simulations and to Lorenzo Feligioni for helpful input on polishing and improving the manuscript.
+This study was supported by the State Key Program of National Natural Science of China (Grant No. 2018YFA 0404000 and Grant No. 12135013).